 20 years later, its combination with Caribbean sounds gave birth to samba-reggae, while the use of less noisy instruments gave rise to pagoda.

-Have a look at this report offering a beautiful panorama of Brazilian music through time:
+Have a look at this documentary for a beautiful overview of Brazilian music through time:

 Samba, the most Brazilian music

 Samba is the most popular music of Brazil and the best known worldwide.
 Coming from the most modest classes of the suburbs of Rio and punctuated by the drums of its African heritage, its lively character made a success of its melodies on dance floors all over the world.
 Queen of the Carnival, samba offers an open door to the culture of Brazil.

 The result of the fusion of several traditional genres, the musica popular brasileira (MPB) was born in the mid-1960s.
 A true expression of cultural differences, it also carries a demand for democracy during a period of dictatorship.